VEZY/WebSite/content/models/ARCHIMED/index.md

 ---
 # Date this page was created.
-date: "2019-11-10"
+date: "2020-10-23"

 # Project title.
-title: ARCHIMED
+title: ARCHIMED platform

 # Project summary to display on homepage.
-summary: A model to simulate biophysical processes of plant in 3D
+summary: A modeling platform to simulate plants biophysical processes, growth and development.

 # Tags: can be used for filtering projects.
 tags: